Does Aromatherapy Cause Cause Acne

 READ

-What Can You Do With an Aromatherapy Certification
+Can You Put Juice in an Aromatherapy Diffuser

 Understanding these potential risks can help you make informed decisions about incorporating aromatherapy into your skincare routine.
 By being mindful of the types of essential oils you use, how you dilute them, and your individual skin sensitivities, you can minimize the likelihood of aromatherapy worsening acne symptoms.